-An analysis of the preliminary existing utility locations indicates the proposed improvements will not impact any of the existing utility facilities.
+Based on the agencies that commented and limited analysis of the preliminary existing utility locations indicates the proposed improvements will not impact any of the existing utility facilities.
 As there are no impacts to the utility facilities, there are no conflicts to be addressed and therefore, there are no utility relocation costs or right-of-way impacts.
+Additional analysis would be completed during future phases of the project.